- 28 Jul 2025

 Logout

-If using the CAS protocol, you will need to redirect the student to the logout page within Slate.
+If using the CAS protocol, redirect the student to the logout page in Slate.
 Find the link in the CAS section.

-If using the REST protocol, no session is ever initiated within the user's browser within Slate, so no logout needs to happen on the Slate end.
+If using the REST protocol, no session is initiated in the user's browser in Slate, so no logout happens on the Slate end.
 We still recommend that you provide an option to terminate the session within your application.